-You may be one of those people who genuinely enjoys getting a work out, someone who suffers through cardio strictly for the health benefits, or a person who avoids exercise as much as humanly possible; but no matter where you stand when it comes to enthusiasm for exercise, you probably know that exercise changes your body for the better.
-Regular exercise can help us lengthen our lifespans, lower our chances of developing certain cancers, increase our sex drives, amp up our motivation, and basically make every area of our lives healthier.
-Exercise is essentially medicine, and since you don't need a gym membership to exercise, it's basically free medicine, to boot.
+You may be one of those people who genuinely enjoys getting a work out, someone who schedules their cardio strictly for the social aspects, or a person who avoids exercise as much as humanly possible; but no matter where you stand when it comes to enthusiasm for exercise, you probably know that exercise changes your body, both in the short-term and long-term.
 We know this — but what you may not know is why these changes happen when we start exercising more.

-I mean, I'm sure you're aware that lifting weights tends to make your muscles grow, and exercising regularly can transform everything from your butt to your mood.
-But knowing why exercise affects our bodies and brains the way it does is different than simply observing the changes — and understanding how exercise changes you might get you more interested in working out, too.
+I mean, I'm sure you're aware that lifting weights tends to make your muscles grow, and exercising regularly can affect everything from your body composition to your mood.
+But knowing why exercise affects our bodies and brains the way it does is different than simply observing the changes — and understanding how exercise changes you might give you some interesting insight to your routines as well.

-And if you've recently started working out more than usual, you might want know what's going on in your body when all the weird (but good) side effects of working out more start to become noticeable.
-So check out these five weird things exercising more does to your body.
+Even if you've recently started working out more than usual, you might want know what's going on in your body when all the weird side effects of working out more start to become noticeable.
+So check out these five weird things exercising more does to your body, below.